Erectile Dysfunction in Australia: an evidence-based guide for men

 A structured assessment usually includes symptom history, psychosocial context, medication review, and cardiovascular risk screening.

-- General health review (blood pressure, weight, lifestyle factors)
+General health review — blood pressure, weight, lifestyle factors, cardiovascular risk.

 Treatment options overview